freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-using-a-headless-browser-iii.md

 ---
-id: 587d8250367417b2b2512c5d
+id: 5f8884f4c46685731aabfc41
-title: Run Functional Tests using a Headless Browser II
+title: Run Functional Tests using a Headless Browser III
 challengeType: 2
-forumTopicId: 301594
 ---

 ## Description

 <section id='description'>

 As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-mochachai">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-mochachai/'>GitHub</a>.

-In the HTML main view we provided a input form.
-It sends data to the `PUT /travellers` endpoint that we used above with an Ajax request.
-When the request successfully completes, the client code appends a `<div>` containing the infos returned by the call to the DOM.

 </section>